zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

      * Check if it's fresh or frozen.
      * Call `TopLevelCommands`, and put all of them in the list
      * Create a extension cache entry for that app.
-     * If the provider is frozen: we can actually realease the `ICommandProvider` instance at this point.
+     * If the provider is frozen: we can actually release the `ICommandProvider` instance at this point.
    * And of course, if we don't find all the packages we had cached, then delete entries for the missing ones.
 Those apps were uninstalled.